 A note before we begin

-There’s a moment, usually just after 8pm, when the Inner West finally exhales.
 The traffic softens on Parramatta Road, the last takeaway bags are carried up narrow staircases in Newtown, and the light hangs low over the terraces in Annandale and Petersham.
-You can hear light rail slide through Lewisham and Dulwich Hill if you listen for them.
+You can hear light rail tick through Lewisham/summer hill if you listen.
 From street level, it all feels casual, almost careless.
 From the sales results, the auction rooms and the phone calls after 9pm, you realise it’s anything but.
-These suburbs are not just “cool” postcodes anymore; they’re balance sheets, leverage, retirement plans and escape routes from the broader affordability crisis that’s gripping the rest of Sydney.

-This space – these notes – exist because I don’t think surface-level market commentary is enough for the owners who actually live here.
 If you own in Marrickville, Petersham, Newtown, Stanmore, Lewisham, Forest Lodge, Leichhardt, Lilyfield, Annandale, Enmore, Summer Hill, Hurlstone Park, Dulwich Hill, Earlwood or Canterbury, you don’t need another generic line about “strong demand” and “low stock”.
-You need someone who walks the same streets, sits in the same auctions, watches the same buyers circling the same pockets of land – and is willing to say quietly what everyone else in the room is only hinting at.

 If you’re an owner, my aim is not to convince you to sell.
 It’s to make you feel less in the dark.
 Even if you’re five years away from making a move – even if you never sell at all – you should still understand what role your property plays in a market where supply is constrained, demand is selective and not all growth is created equal.
-If you’re a buyer, this might read like a handbook to how sellers in these suburbs think, what really motivates them, and why some homes feel overrun with competition while others slide under the radar.

 None of this is meant to be neutral.
-I work in this market.
+I live and work in this market.
 I represent sellers here.
 I see who turns up to open homes, who disappears, who overpays and who walks away with a bargain nobody else noticed.
-I’m not trying to be a commentator looking in from the outside; I’m documenting what it feels like to be in the middle of it, with skin in the game and a front-row seat.

 If you read something here that makes you feel a bit more certain – or a bit more unsettled in a useful way – then these notes are doing their job.
 You don’t have to agree with every take.
 In fact, you shouldn’t.
 Property is personal.
 That’s what keeps this corner of Sydney interesting when the rest of the city starts to blur into averages and percentages.